-What you can do to help domestic workers’ struggle
+What you can do to help the struggle of domestic workers

 We want to see domestic workers treated with respect in every home.
 So the IDWF partnered with the ILO to launch “My Fair Home campaign”

 .
 My Fair Home initiative seeks to have employers of domestic workers commit to decent work.